vmware/chap/README.md

 # `chap`

 `chap` analyzes un-instrumented ELF core files for leaks, memory growth, and corruption.
-It is sufficiently reliable that it can be use in automation to catch leaks before they are committed.
+It is sufficiently reliable that it can be used in automation to catch leaks before they are committed.
 As an interactive tool, it helps explain memory growth, can identify some forms of corruption, and  supplements a debugger by giving the status of various memory locations.